CPU-Z Dev Throws Cold Water On Gigabyte's 8 GHz World Record

 The hypothetical workaround consists of altering the CPU ratio and subsequently upgrading the microcode to enable "FLL_OC_MODE" during boot.
 While the check is enabled, the processor is clocked at a lower ratio then the value reported.
 This isn't something that happens out of the blue, either.
 It involves intentional tampering.
 If the PLL isn't locked down, the processor will go into a hard-lock instantly.
 Thus, a system reboot is required.
 Sadly, it's not an algorithm that the team can slip into CPU-Z since Windows crashes are reported to Microsoft's telemetry, and Windows Defender can put CPU-Z on the blacklist for that.

 The CPU-Z team has its hands tied, and therefore, only Intel can solve the problem through either a new hardware stepping or another microcode patch.
 Admittedly, Intel probably won't waste further resources just to fix a bug to provide a level playing field for overclockers.
-If Gigabyte's overclock ends up being a PR stunt, it'll not only hurt the company's credibility, but also tarnish HiCookie's reputation, who is one of the respected personalities in the extreme overclocking scene.
+If Gigabyte's overclock ends up having been a PR stunt, it'll not only hurt the company's credibility, but also tarnish HiCookie's (who is one of the more respected personalities in the extreme overclocking scene) reputation.